 What can you really do with content automation?
 Each mar-tech platform has different features and capabilities, but here are some key use cases to consider and how they benefit content marketing.

-Improving Your Content Strategy
+Improve Your Content Strategy

 When crafting a kickass content strategy and editorial plan, it’s vital to look at both third-party data (ex: Google Trends) and your historical data to forecast what might perform the best in the future.
 By understanding the content you currently have and your audience’s response to it, data can guide changes and improvements to your strategy on the fly.